MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 ## Analytics needs in organizations

-When developing analytics solutions for customers, it might help to use a mental model based on  personas described on a very high-level and their different analytics needs.
+When you develop analytic solutions for customers, it might help to use a mental model based on  personas described on a high-level and their different analytics needs.

 :::image type="content" source="media/analytics-personas.svg" alt-text="Illustration of different personas for analytics" lightbox="media/analytics-personas.svg":::

-The model is based on the observation that different roles in an organization has different needs when it comes to data: the higher the role is placed in the org chart, the more data needs to be aggregated for them to do their work.
+The model is based on the observation that different roles in an organization have different needs when it comes to data: the higher the role is placed in the org chart, the more data needs to be aggregated for them to do their work.

-Each of the roles have some preferred/typical ways to consume/analyze data, ways that reflect the level of data aggregation needed in their role as shown in this illustration and table.
+Each of the roles has some preferred/typical ways to consume/analyze data, ways that reflect the level of data aggregation needed in their role as shown in this illustration and table.

 :::image type="content" source="media/analytics-personas-scenarios.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="media/analytics-personas-scenarios.svg":::